umee-network/umee/x/uibc/README.md

 #### Inflows

+All inflows are measured in token average USD value using our x/oracle `AvgKeeper`.
+The `AvgKeeper` aggregates TVWAP prices over 16h window.
-We only allow inflows of tokens registered in x/leverage Token Registry.
-Other inflow transfers will be rejected.
+We are only tracking inflows for tokens which are registered in x/leverage Token Registry.

+- `Genesis.TotalInflowSum` : Sum of all inflows per token which are registered in x/leverage Token Registry
+- `Genesis.Inflows`: Inflows of registered tokens.

 #### ICS-20 Quota control